ag-grid/react-data-grid/podcast-player/README.md

 ## Testing the Grid Component Scope Decisions

-Rather than use `AgGridReact` directly in my application I wrap it in a component to make it easier to configure with properties and handle the support methods unique to it rendering podcasts.
+Rather than use `AgGridReact` directly in my application I wrap it in a component to make it easier to configure with properties and handle the support methods unique to the rendering of podcasts.

 This also allows me to test `PodcastGrid` rather than `AgGridReact`.

 One of the decisions we have to make when testing using 3rd party components like AG Grid is the scope of what we will test.

 I don't want to write tests to check that AG Grid works.
-I want to write tests that AG Grid renders the data I have fed in, and that any cell renderers I have created display the underlying data as I expect.
-This fits in with the general philosophy of the Testing Library.
+I want to write tests that assert AG Grid renders the expected data, and any cell renderers I have created display the underlying data as I expect.

+I don't want to test AG Grid, I want to test the interaction of my code with AG Grid.
+This fits in with the general philosophy of the Testing Library which focusses on the functionality from the user perspective, rather than the implementation.

 ## Testing Library Locator Strategies